Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Experimental setting

 \begin{description}[style=unboxed,leftmargin=0cm]

 \item [Number of Clients] ($N$): A variable number of clients is configured for each experiment to examine the algorithm's performance under different network sizes.
 Default value is $N=25$.

-\item [Global Dataset] ($D$): The dataset used to initialize the system is selected from those listed in Section~\ref{subsec:fc:dataset}.
-It sets the target number of data distributions (global $K$ or $|U|$) that the algorithm aims to identify.
+\item [Global Dataset] ($D$): The dataset used to initialize the system is selected from those described in Section~\ref{subsec:fc:dataset}.
+It defines the target number of data distributions ($K_G$ or $|U|$) that the algorithm aims to identify.

-\item [Number of Clusters per Client] ($K_i$): Each client is randomly assigned a number of clusters, ranging from 2 to $|U|/2$, where $|U|$ is the total number of distinct data distributions (or categories) in the global dataset, such as $|U|=10$ for EMNIST.
-For example, considering EMNIST, a client could be assigned anywhere between 2 to 5 data distributions (e.g., samples from classes 4, 5, and 8).
-For each assigned data distribution, the client is initialized with $S$ unlabeled samples.
-This setup simulates a scenario where clients have uneven exposure to the overall data patterns, reflecting a distribution skew among the clients.
-Clients would compute their own $K_i$ using methods like the silhouette coefficient to find the optimal value of $K_i$.
-However, for simplicity, in our experiment, we assume $K_i$ is provided to the clients.
+\item [Number of Data Distributions per Client] ($K_i$): Each client $C_i$ is assigned a subset of data distributions, with $K_i$ ranging from 2 to $K_G/2$, where $K_G$ denotes the total number of distinct data distributions in the global dataset (e.g., $K_G=10$ for EMNIST).
+For instance, a client in EMNIST configuration may be assigned between 2 and 5 distributions (e.g., samples from classes 4, 5, and 8).
+Each assigned distribution is initialized with S unlabeled samples, ensuring heterogeneous data availability across clients, thereby simulating an unbalanced category distribution.
+Clients could estimate $K_i$ autonomously using clustering evaluation metrics such as the silhouette coefficient.
+However, for simplicity, we assume $K_i$ is provided to the client in our experiments.